ethyca/fides/README.md

     </details>

-1. Send all your resources to the server using `fidesctl apply fides_manifests/` and that's it!
-See how your data set stacks up against the policy by using `fidesctl evaluate`
+1. Check your System's compliance by using `fidesctl evaluate fides_resources/`.
+This will create all of your defined objects on the server and then run an evaluation.
+You've now finished a simple Fides workflow!

 And ICYMI, we really recommend doing [the tutorial](https://github.com/ethyca/fides/blob/main/docs/fides/docs/tutorial.md).
 It's helpful to contextualize how you can use Fides in your organization, today!